flutter-news-app-full-source-code/kv-storage-service/README.md

     }
     ```

-2.  **Use the Service:** Inject or provide an instance of your concrete implementation and use the `HtKVStorageService` interface methods.
+2.  **Use the Service:** Inject or provide an instance of your concrete implementation and use the `KVStorageService` interface methods.

     ```dart
-    import 'package:ht_kv_storage_service/ht_kv_storage_service.dart';
+    import 'package:kv_storage_service/kv_storage_service.dart';
     // import 'package:your_package/your_storage_implementation.dart';

     Future<void> main() async {
-      // Obtain an instance of your HtKVStorageService implementation
+      // Obtain an instance of your KVStorageService implementation
       // (e.g., using dependency injection or direct instantiation)
       // final prefs = await SharedPreferences.getInstance();
       // final storageService = HtKVStorageSharedPreferences(prefs);